 The Group's reporting currency is Turkish Lira; however, a significant portion of the Group's assets and liabilities are denominated in foreign currencies, particularly in U.S. Dollars and euro, and fluctuations in exchange rates might have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.
-For example, the Group had loans and receivables denominated in U.S. Dollars and euro totaling the equivalent of TL 6,176.8 million and TL 4,008.4 million, respectively, as of December 31, 2014, representing 12.3% and 8.0% of the Group's total loans and receivables as of such date.
-The Group had deposits denominated in U.S. Dollars and euro totalling the equivalent of TL 9,621.4 million and TL 4,241.2 million, respectively, as of December 31, 2014, which represented 12.5% and 5.5% of the Group's total liabilities as of such date.
+For example, the Group had loans and receivables denominated in U.S. Dollars and euro totaling the equivalent of TL 7,443.2 million and TL 5,881.2 million, respectively, as of December 31, 2015, representing 13.0% and 10.3% of the Group's total loans and receivables as of such date.
+The Group had deposits denominated in U.S. Dollars and euro totaling the equivalent of TL 12,668.9 million and TL 6,158.2 million, respectively, as of December 31, 2015, which represented 14.4% and 7.0% of the Group's total liabilities as of such date.

 In preparing its BRSA Financial Statements, transactions in currencies other than Turkish Lira are recorded at the rates of exchange prevailing on the dates of the transactions.
 At each balance sheet date, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the balance sheet date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the balance sheet date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
 As a result, the Group's net profit/(loss) is affected by changes in the value of the Turkish Lira with respect to foreign currencies.

 The overall effect of exchange rate movements on the Group's results of operations depends upon the rate of depreciation or appreciation of the Turkish Lira against its principal trading and financing currencies.

 In addition, the Group is exposed to exchange rate risk to the extent that its assets and liabilities are mismatched.
 The Group seeks to manage the gap between its foreign currency-denominated assets and liabilities by (among other things) matching the volumes and maturities of its foreign currency-denominated loans against its foreign currency-denominated funding or by entering into currency hedges.
-Although regulatory limits prohibit the Bank and the Group from having a net currency short or long position of greater than 20% of the total capital used in the calculation of its regulatory capital adequacy ratios, if the Bank or the Group were to become unable to manage the gap between its foreign currency-denominated assets and liabilities, then volatility in exchange rates could lead to losses, which could have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.
+Although regulatory limits prohibit the Bank and the Group from having a net currency short or long position of greater than 20% of the total capital used in the calculation of its regulatory capital adequacy ratios, if the Bank or the Group were to become unable to manage the gap between its foreign currency-denominated assets and liabilities, then volatility in exchange rates could lead to losses, which might have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.